citymash/citymash.github.io/about.md

 permalink: /about/
 ---

+\#Citymash is a ‘Mashed Library’ day of workshops and conversation for people interested in doing fun stuff involving libraries and technology.

+Hosted by the Department of Library and Information Science (#citylis) at City University London, the day will include practical workshop sessions for various ranges of technical ability, as well as seminars and discussions.

+Saturday 3 June 2015, times, 9-5pm; venue: City University London.

+More information will be added in the coming weeks.

 ## Support

 \#citymash has been supported by the [Software Sustainability Institute](http://www.software.ac.uk/).
 The Software Sustainability Institute cultivates world-class research with software.
 The Institute is based at the universities of Edinburgh, Manchester, Southampton and Oxford.